anpaza/afrd/README.md

     to avoid unneeded mode switches at position change or when you're watching a series of videos with same framerate.

+    Setting a parameter to zero will disable the respective operation.
+    For example, if you want to completely disable restoration of the original refresh rate, set switch.delay.off to 0.

     The time is given in milliseconds.

 * *switch.delay.retry*